Overview of Implant Placement

 The procedure to place a dental implant takes 30 to 60 minutes for one implant and only 2 to 3 hours for multiple implants.
-The number of appointments and time required, vary from patient to patient.
+The number of appointments and time required varies from patient to patient.
 Dr. Collins will bring great precision and attention to the details of your case.

 For greater comfort, intravenous sedation may be used for your surgery.
 This is discussed with you at your consultation appointment.
 A local anesthetic will be also administered to numb the area where the dental implant will be placed.

 When you are sedated, Dr. Collins makes a small incision in the gum tissue to reveal the bone, creates space using special instruments, and gently inserts the titanium implant.

 Personalized, gentle, comprehensive patient care is our #1 priority

 2. Tooth Loss

 3. Healed Bone

 6. Implant Restored

 Now the healing begins.
 The length of time varies from person to person, depending upon the quality and quantity of bone.
 In some cases, implants may be restored with a temporary crown or bridge immediately after they are placed.
 Dr. Collins will advise you on follow-up care and timing.

 How long your mouth needs to heal is determined by a variety of factors.
 Follow-up care (typically one to three appointments) is usually needed to ensure that your mouth is healing well and to determine when you are ready for the restorative phase of your treatment.